 - Unlocking the creativity of the team – 52%

 But, and here’s the good news, despite these daunting challenges, knowing what you’re up against means you’ll be ready to handle the bumps in the road.
-Every one of these roadblocks is manageable and correctable.
+Every one of these roadblocks to virtual teams success is manageable and correctable.

 Virtual team effectiveness is a topic that I will continue to explore and write about this year as I release the full results of my research.
 There is so much to unpack – here are some of the topics you can look forward to:

-- How the frequency of in-person meetings effects a remote team’s success
+- How the frequency of in-person meetings affects a remote team’s success

 - The biggest opportunities for leaders of virtual teams